-Bhasan Char cylinder blast: 4-year-old becomes fifth victim
+Bhasan char cylinder blast: 4-year-old becomes fifth victim

-A four-year-old girl died at Chattogram Medical College Hospital (CMCH) last night after suffering burn injuries in a gas cylinder blast at a Rohingya camp in Noakhali's Bhasan Char on Saturday.
+A four-year-old girl died at Chattogram Medical College Hospital (CMCH) on Wednesday night after suffering burn injuries in a gas cylinder blast at a Rohingya camp in Noakhali's Bhasan Char on Saturday.

-The victim, Rashmina, was undergoing treatment for burn injuries in her respiratory tract at the pediatric ICU, said Rafique Uddin Ahmed, head of the burn and plastic surgery unit at CMCH.
+The victim, Rashmina, was undergoing treatment for burn injuries in her respiratory tract at the pediatric ICU at CMCH, said Rafique Uddin Ahmed, head of the burn and plastic surgery unit at CMCH.

 He said the death toll from the fire incident now stands at five.
 All the victims are children aged six or below.